lamabiker/atom-ember-cli-helper/README.md

 - [ ] Differentiate a task's button from the others when it is active
 - [ ] Use the editor's theme to get colors for success and error in the command output
 - [ ] Give some sort of visual feedback about the running command when the panel is minimized
+- [ ] Include a panel for running the file generators

 ***